-The Agricultural Act of 2014, provides for LFP to be applicable for losses incurred in fiscal years 2012 and 2013.
-LFP eligibility beginning dates for these years are shown (Appendix Tables A-4 and A-5)
+The Agricultural Act of 2014, provides for LFP to be applicable for losses incurred from October 1, 2011 through December 31, 2014.
+LFP eligibility is shown on the Montana LFP map (See Appendix Map A-1).

-A Fire Impacted Wyoming Ranch
+A Fire Impacted Montana Ranch

-On a second ranch in Fremont County cattle are pastured on grazing land managed by the U.S. Forest Service.
+An example - On a second ranch in Fergus County cattle are pastured on grazing land managed by the U.S. Forest Service.

 The second ranch has 500 animal units (AUs) of permitted grazing for the maximum of 180 permitted days.
-A forest fire occurs about a third of the way through the 2014 grazing season and the 350 of the 500 animal units are restricted from the permitted grazing for the remaining 120 days of the permitted grazing period.
+A forest fire occurs about a third of the way through the 2014 grazing season and 350 of the 500 animal units are restricted from the permitted grazing for the remaining 120 days of the permitted grazing period.